-- 3. Click Create New TLS Key to create both the self-signed certificate and private key.
-This may take several minutes to complete. - 4.
+- 3. Click Create Self-Signed Certificate to create both the self-signed certificate and private key.
+This may take several minutes to complete and saved. - 4.
 Once complete, do the following: - a.
-Double check the data shown in the New TLS Certificate section. - b.
+Double check the data shown in the New TLS Certificate or CSR section. - b.
 If correct, click "Install Key and Certificate" to install the self-signed certificate and private key.